Tensor network approximation of Koopman operators: Numerical implementation

 \section{Numerical implementation}

-The numerical schemes schemes described in this paper were implemented in Python.
-Jupyter notebooks reproducing the results in \crefrange{fig:generator_spec}{fig:err_stepanoff} can be found in the repository \url{https://dg227.github.io/NLSA}.
-Our code uses JAX \cite{JAX18} as the main numerical library.
+This appendix provides pseudocode for the numerical schemes employed in the experiments described in \cref{sec:experiments}.
+This includes \cref{alg:eigs} (eigendecomposition of the Koopman generator), \cref{alg:classical} (prediction using the true model), and \cref{alg:classical,alg:qm,alg:fock} (prediction using the classical, quantum mechanical, and Fock space approximations, respectively).
+These algorithms were implemented in Python.
+Code reproducing the results in \crefrange{fig:generator_spec}{fig:err_stepanoff} can be found in the repository \url{https://dg227.github.io/NLSA}.
+Our implementation uses JAX \cite{JAX18} as the main numerical library.
 We found that JAX's functional programming features, such as composable function transformations and lazy evaluation, lend themselves well to computational implementation of the operator-theoretic methods in the paper, including eigendecomposition of the regularized generator and evaluation of quantum states.
 Additional notes on numerical implementation are as follows: \begin{itemize}[wide] \item To solve the generalized eigenvalue problem~\eqref{eq:gev_mat} we used the \texttt{eigs} iterative solver from ScipPy, using JAX to implement the action of the $\bm V_m$ and $\bm B_m$ matrices on vectors.
 To our knowledge, no JAX-native generalized eigenvalue solvers are available in the public domain at the time of writing this article. \item Following solution of~\eqref{eq:gev_mat}, our code proceeds by implementing the eigenfunctions $\tilde\zeta_{j,z,\tau,m}$, the quantum feature maps $\Xi_{\kappa_\text{eval}, \tau, d, m}$ and $\Xi_{\kappa_\text{eval},\tau, n, d, m}$, and the discrete multiplication operators $\pi_l f$ associated with the prediction observables as Python function objects.
 The prediction functions $f^{(t)}_\text{qm}$ and $f^{(t)}_\text{Fock}$ are also built as function objects by operating on the implementations of the eigenfunctions, feature maps, and multiplication operators.
 These computations are lazy, in the sense that no computation of intermediate function values is performed prior to formation of $f^{(t)}_\text{qm}$ and $f^{(t)}_\text{Fock}$.
 Once formed, the prediction functions are vectorized (to allow simultaneous evaluation and multiple prediction points), and just-in-time (JIT) compiled using JAX to yield efficient implementations capable of running on hardware accelerators such as GPUs. \item Numerical integrations of the Stepanoff system~\eqref{eq:vec_stepanoff} (providing the ``true model'' data in \cref{fig:evo_stepanoff,fig:err_stepanoff}) were obtained using the \texttt{Dopri5} solver from the JAX-based Diffrax library \cite{Kidger21}. \end{itemize}